department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/README.md

 - Remove the uneccessary confusion between "Profile" and "Account."
 - Guide users to the Profile/Account section from the logged out and logged in states.
 - More effectively employ the VA.gov design system so pages are easier to scan and less lenghty.
-- Improve the overall information architecture so it is easier to figure out where to add new features in the future.
+- Improve the overall information architecture so it is easier to add new features in the future.

 ## Assumptions